tylerlong/slim_text/README.md

 4. register domain name slimtext.org ?
 7. should be able to browse to open a folder or file
 8. should be able to save a NEW file
-9. no-modal alert, auto disapper
 10. i18n
-12. use can issue commands via chrome developer tools
-    1. such as change mode
-    2. provide a page to facilitate?
-        1. provide quick buttons
-    3. global settings via options page, cureent session settting via developer tools
-        1. great idea!
 13. update the old editor_in_chrome project and tell the users that they should switch to this project.
-14. when user have unsaved content, change the browser action icon?
 17. how to hanlde symbol links?
-18. remove the options link in the header?
-    1. not so useful, I am not sure
 23. check the correctness of path
     1. wrong path cause the File Manager plugin crash
 24. change default folder to home folder